Autonomous Security Intelligence - A Critical Examination

 Ethical Boundaries

-- Transparency: All recommendations include justification and confidence scores
+- Transparency: All recommendations must include justification, confidence scores, and the evidence that supports them.

-- Auditability: Full logs of decisions and outcomes
+- Auditability: Full logs of decisions, recommendations, and outcomes must be available for review.

 The Future of Defense

 As decentralized networks scale, security operations cannot rely solely on manual diligence.
-Autonomous Security Intelligence provides the continuous learning, predictive analysis, and coordinated action that heterogeneous validator sets require.
+Model-assisted analysis, pattern recognition, and forecasting become increasingly valuable.

 Related Research

-For implementation details and real-world datasets, visit the Research Hub.
+For deeper technical analysis, visit the Research Hub.

 Related Research